zhoupc/F-image/README.md

 ```

 ## Goals
-* **simplify** the step of installing and using packages of functional image analysis (mainly calcium/voltage imaging for now).
+* **simplify** the steps of installing and using packages of functional image analysis (mainly calcium/voltage imaging for now).

 * **community** curated list of functional imaging analysis toolboxes.